HanlinYe/FST_NFCReset_AppSDK/README.md

 3. Select “Open Existing Project...”.
 4. Find the files you have downloaded, select “NFC_Reset_Control.xcodeproj” and click “open”.
 5. The Xcode project for the NFC Reset Control APP will be shown.

+Android SDK
+1. Download the files.
+2. Open Android Studio.
+3. Select "Open".
+4. Select the “Android_SDK” folder and click “open”.
+5. The Android Studio project for the NFC Reset Control APP will be shown.